fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 **Truth**

+Outline
+- Making some life decisions.
+Forced to look at what's true.
+Where is the meaning
+- It turns out, meaning is in truth
+- Talk about what truth means
+- Talk about what's hard about truth
+- Talk about what's easy about truth
+- Talk about how this actually makes it easier to get going.
+The path forward is laid out!
+- If you follow it, you'll be doing the right thing AND you will also have a more meaningful life

 The life of most meaning is the one with the most adventure, and the life with the most adventure is the one that follows truth.
 Truth is the ultimate adventure because it does not depend on what you know, like, think, or want.
 It is completely out of your control.